pmsanford/sicsim-rs/README.md

 A WIP operating system for SIC/XE that will include a dispatcher and program loader.
 Being developed in tandem with interrupts and IO channels.
 Also includes a test harness to run the operating system using libsic.

 ### siclsp
 A language server implementatin for SIC source files.
-Currently only supports semantic tokens
+Currently supports semantic tokens, go to definition, and find references.
 ![image](https://github.com/pmsanford/sicsim-rs/assets/1696007/b30975a6-bd39-4eff-bec3-158fbda54282)

 ### sicsim